ycparak/industry/README.md

 # Industry14
 A marketplace connecting programmers looking for jobs with companies looking to statistically find the best ones.
-Built as a serverless app with React &amp; Firestore.
+Built as a serverless app with React, Redux &amp; Firestore.

 ## Goal
 This was my final year university project.
-This is what I wrote as an intro to my project:
+Here’s what I wrote as an intro to my project:
 > We help programmers find great companies to work at and help companies find great programmers.
 We test programmers on their actual coding ability, generating a statistical report on their strengths & weaknesses.
 This report helps companies quickly assess candidates on objective metrics rather than subjective resumes.
 Companies can contact, interview and extend offer letters to programmers all through our online platform.

+## Goal
+To run it:
+1. Clone the repo
+2. In the root directory, from your command line, run `npm start`
+3. Go to `localhost 3000`

 ## Screenshots
 As you log in as a company, this is your home page.